Applying for FY21 CARES Relief Funding

 As part of the U.S. Coronavirus Aid, Relief, and Economic Security (CARES) Act, UMass Dartmouth has been awarded $3,144,116 in funding to be used for direct emergency financial assistance for eligible undergraduate and graduate students.

-UMassD plans to distribute this funding to eligible students from May 1 to May 22 as part of the U.S. Emergency Financial Aid grant program.
+UMassD distributed $1,228,199.32 of this funding in the first several rounds of applications to eligible undergraduate and graduate students.
+The University plans to distribute the remainder of this funding to eligible students by end of spring 2021 as part of the U.S. Emergency Financial Aid grant program.

 In addition to the emergency funding for students, the University is receiving equivalent funding to offset institutional costs incurred as a result of the COVID-19 pandemic.